BlidDev/Niv/wiki/loops.md

 # Overview:
-It is possible to create both `for` style and `while` loops in SGL using these 2 methods:
+It is possible to create both `for` style and `while` loops in Nest using these 2 methods:

 ```Cpp